 Death doesn’t exist in a timeless, spaceless world.
 Immortality doesn’t mean a perpetual existence in time, but resides outside of time altogether.

 Of course, we live in the same world.
 But critics claim this behavior is limited to the microscopic world.
 But this ‘two-world’ view (that is, one set of physical laws for small objects, and another for the rest of the universe including us) has no basis in reason and is being challenged in laboratories around the world.
-A couple years ago, researchers published a paper in Nature (Jost et al, 459, 683, 2009) showing that quantum behavior extends into the everyday realm.
-Pairs of vibrating ions were coaxed to entangle so their physical properties remained bound together when separated by large distances (“spooky action at a distance,” as Einstein put it).
+From 1997 to 2020, experiments have consistently shown that quantum behavior extends into the everyday realm.
+For example, Physicist Nicolas Gisin sent entangled particles zooming along optical fibers until they were seven miles apart.
+But whatever action they took, the communication between them happened instantaneously (“spooky action at a distance,” as Einstein put it).
+Today no one doubts the connectedness between bits of light or matter.
+They’re intimately linked in a manner suggesting there’s no space between them, and no time influencing their behavior.
+In fact, in 2012, researchers published a paper in Nature (Yin et al, 488, 185) extending this distance to unprecedented lengths—they achieved quantum teleportation across Qinghai Lake in China, a distance roughly equivalent to the distance between New York City and Philadelphia.
 Other experiments with huge molecules called ‘Buckyballs’ also show that quantum reality extends beyond the microscopic world.
 And in 2005, KHC03 crystals exhibited entanglement ridges one-half inch high, quantum behavior nudging into the ordinary world of human-scale objects.

 We generally reject the multiple universes of Star Trek as fiction, but it turns out there is more than a morsel of scientific truth to this popular genre.
 One well-known aspect of quantum physics is that observations can’t be predicted absolutely.
 Instead, there is a range of possible observations each with a different probability.
 One mainstream explanation, the “many-worlds” interpretation, states that each of these possible observations corresponds to a different universe (the ‘multiverse’).
 There are an infinite number of universes and everything that could possibly happen occurs in some universe.
 Death does not exist in any real sense in these scenarios.
 All possible universes exist simultaneously, regardless of what happens in any of them.